oapicf/pinterest-sdk/clients/typescript/generated/docs/PinsApi.md

 const apiInstance = new PinsApi(configuration);

 const request: PinsApiPinsListRequest = {
-    // Cursor used to fetch the next page of items (optional)
+    // The filter to apply to the pins (optional)
-  bookmark: "bookmark_example",
-    // Maximum number of items to include in a single page of the response.
-See documentation on <a href=\'/docs/reference/pagination/\'>Pagination</a> for more information. (optional)
-  pageSize: 25,
-    // Pin filter. (optional)
   pinFilter: "exclude_native",
+    // Specify whether to return 90d and lifetime Pin metrics.
+Total comments and total reactions are only available with lifetime Pin metrics.
+If Pin was created before `2023-03-20` lifetime metrics will only be available for Video and Idea Pin formats.
+Lifetime metrics are available for all Pin formats since then. (optional)
+  pinMetrics: false,
-    // Specify if return pins from protected boards (optional)
+    // Whether to include protected pins in the results (optional)
   includeProtectedPins: false,
     // The type of pins to return, currently only enabled for private pins (optional)
   pinType: "PRIVATE",
-    // Pin creative types filter. </p><strong>Note:</strong> SHOP_THE_PIN has been deprecated.
+    // Pin creative types filter. **Note:** SHOP_THE_PIN has been deprecated.
 Please use COLLECTION instead. (optional)
   creativeTypes: [
     "REGULAR",
   ],
     // Unique identifier of an ad account. (optional)
   adAccountId: "4",
-    // Specify whether to return 90d and lifetime Pin metrics.
-Total comments and total reactions are only available with lifetime Pin metrics.
-If Pin was created before <code>2023-03-20</code> lifetime metrics will only be available for Video and Idea Pin formats.
-Lifetime metrics are available for all Pin formats since then. (optional)
-  pinMetrics: false,
+    // Cursor used to fetch the next page of items (optional)
+  bookmark: "bookmark_example",
+    // Maximum number of items to include in a single page.
+See documentation on [Pagination](/docs/reference/pagination/) for more information. (optional)
+  pageSize: 25,
 };

 const data = await apiInstance.pinsList(request);